RecklessGame/Skeletal-Animation-Library/README.md

 ### Features

 * Simple way to draw unanimated models (using model.hpp)
-* Simple way to draw skeletal animated model (using skeletal_animation_model.hpp)
+* Simple way to calculate and draw animation frames from skeletal animation models (using skeletal_animation_model.hpp)

 ### TODO

-Draw using newer OpenGL with skinning on GPU instead of CPU (see SkeletalAnimationModel::drawMeshFrame(const MeshType&)
+Draw using newer OpenGL with skinning on GPU instead of CPU (see SkeletalAnimationModel::drawMeshFrame(const MeshType&).

 ###Usage